What is tinea infection?

 body.
 The most common types are:

 Athlete's foot (tinea pedis).
 This common type occurs on the feet and between the toes.
 It may be caused by sweating,

 not drying the feet after swimming or bathing, wearing tight socks and shoes, and

 Jock itch (tinea cruris).
 This rash occurs in the groin.
 Jock itch may be hard to cure.
 This condition is more

 common in men and rare in women.
 It happens more often in warm weather.

 Scalp ringworm (tinea capitis).
 Scalp ringworm occurs on the head.
 It's very contagious but rare in adults.

 Nail infection (tinea unguium or onychomycosis).
 This is an infection of the toenails, and sometimes fingernails.
 It causes thickened,

 deformed, and discolored nails instead of a rash.

 Body ringworm (tinea corporis).
-This occurs anywhere on the body or the face.
-But it is more common in skin folds.
+This occurs anywhere on the body.
+But it's more common in skin folds.
 It is also

 more common in warmer climates.